dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you want me to do things only for ROI reasons, you should get out of this stock.
+  Happiness is not something you postpone for the future; it is something you design for the present.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)